dsmurfin/OTPKit/README.md

 ## Deployment

-This package should not be used for deployment to a live system.
-It is provided solely for testing and evaluation.
+This package is ready for deployment in live systems.
+It may also be used for testing and evaluation.

 ## Versioning